 Of course, there are other games too, such as Pictionary, trashketball, Flyswatter SWAT, and Around the Room.
 You could even pretend to be on a game show by bringing up a player from each team and having them face one another and placing one of their hands behind their back.
 Then when it’s time to ring the “buzzer” have them press your stapler or a battery operated touch light (found typically in dollar stores).

-Make sure you sign up below to become a VIP!
+Make sure you sign up to become a VIP!
 You don’t want to miss other exciting news, promotions, freebies and other information.
-Join my newsletter today.
+Join my newsletter today by clicking here.